top of page

 • Resting heart rate trend

-• Recovery heart rate after standardized effort
+• Recovery heart rate after standardised effort

 • Performance consistency in final sets of strength work